-1. Remove the rubber cap, and then loosen the front wheel axle pinch bolts and the axle nut.
+1. Loosen the front wheel axle pinch bolts and axle nut.

+- 1. Front wheel axle pinch bolt - 2.
+Axle nut

 - 1. Front wheel axle pinch bolt

-- 2. Axle nut

-- 3. Rubber cap

-- 1. Front wheel axle pinch bolt

 - 2. Wheel axle

 - 2. Lift the front wheel off the ground according to the procedure in the previous section "Supporting the motorcycle".

 - 3. Remove the axle nut.

-- Pull the wheel axle out.
+- 4. Pull the wheel axle out.

 - 5. Remove the spacers and the wheel.
 NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.[ECA11071]